pnnv/notes/Networking/Routing Tables.md

 - Default Route
 - Destination

-# Penis

 - These routing tables can be maintained manually or dynamically.
-In dynamic routing
+In dynamic routing, devices build and maintain their routing tables automatically by using routing protocols to exchange information about the surrounding network topology